 Getting to know the ins and outs of Open Dental will take some time.
 Because Open Dental is flexible, you have many choices in how you use the software and which features you implement.
 Below are recommendations on how to begin using Open Dental when starting with a blank database (e.g. transitioning from paper charts or a new practice starting from scratch).
-If you have had a conversion, see Using Open Dental: Converted Database instead.

 Before entering patient data, it is important to set time aside to address HIPAA issues and set up Open Dental for your practice.

 We recommend starting with patients who have an upcoming appointment.

 Before the scheduled appointment: Create records for patients and enter as much information as you have available.

 - Click Select Patient, then click Add Pt (to add a single patient) or Add Family (to add multiple family members at once).